redfern314/IPD-arduino/README.md

-IPD-caregiver
+IPD-arduino
 =============

-IPD Team 3 - Arduino codebase for caregiver
+IPD Team 3 - Arduino codebase for wateches for the caregiver and loved one